Investor

 Audit Committee

-Indonesian citizen, born on 16 January 1959.
-He earned his Diploma in Accountancy in 1988.
-He has served as a member of Audit Committee of the Company since 2022.
+He is an Indonesian citizen, born in 1959 (64 years old).
+He earned a Diploma in Accounting in 1988.
+He has served as a member of the Audit Committee since 2022.

 Code of Conduct